iter8-tools/iter8/content/tutorials/abn-openshift.md

 The additional parameters control how long the experiment should run and how much traffic can be shifted to the new version in each interval.
 Details regarding these parameters are [here](#alter-the-duration-of-the-experiment).

-The experiment can be created using the command:
+The experiment can be created using the command.
+We modify the dummy host to match the existing route.

 ```bash
 curl -s {{< resourceAbsUrl path="tutorials/abn-tutorial/abn_productpage_v1v2v3.yaml" >}} \